kradecki/poor-mans-datalake/LEVEL_1.md

 ./trino http://localhost:8080
 ```

-## 5. Create a Catalog

-Think of a Catalog as a Metadata Store.
-In our particular scenario it will hold relevant data about Apache Iceberg metadata files and manifest files.

-The SQL script beloe configure connection to both: the Metadata layer (Nessie) and the Storage Layer (Minio).
+The SQL script below configures the connection to both the Metadata layer (Nessie) and the Storage Layer (MinIO).

+Pay attention to `iceberg.nessie-catalog.ref` pointing to the `minio` branch we previosuly created.

 ```sql
 CREATE  CATALOG minio USING iceberg